farooq-teqniqly/dotnet-aspire-cosmos/.clinerules/coding-standards.md

 - **Web API projects**: When creating C# Web API projects, always use the following options:
   - `--use-program-main`: Use the new program style main entry point
   - `--use-controllers`: Generate controllers instead of minimal APIs
+- **Swagger configuration**: Configure Web API projects with Swagger/OpenAPI when running in development mode for API documentation and testing
+- **Test projects**: Create an empty XUnit test project alongside each Web API project, named with the Web API project name suffixed with ".Tests"
 - **Project organization**: Place each new project in its own dedicated folder for better organization